How to Choose the Right AI Consulting Partner for Your PE Firm

 The Real Cost of Getting This Wrong

 They are not unusual.
 According to Bain & Company's 2025 Global Private Equity Report, 70% of PE firms have experimented with AI, but fewer than 15% have deployed it in production.
-The gap between experimentation and production is where bad consulting partners live.
+Bad consulting partners live in that gap.
 They are good at demos and bad at delivery.

 The cost is not just the fee.
-It is the six months your competitors spent building real AI capabilities while you sat in workshops.
-It is the team members who lost confidence in AI because their first experience was a failed project.
-It is the LP questions about technology adoption that you still cannot answer with specifics.
+It is six months your competitors spent building real AI capabilities while you sat in workshops.
+Team members who lost confidence in AI because their first experience failed.
+LP questions about technology that you still cannot answer with specifics.

 Why PE Firms Need a Different Kind of AI Partner